igbucur/MASSIVE/README.md

 reproduced using the `reproduce-data.R` file from the `scripts` folder.
 The simulated data sets are described in `R/data.R`.

-- The folder `R` contains the R files that implement the BFCS algorithm and the routines necessary for reproducing the figures from the article.
+- The folder `R` contains the R files that implement the MASSIVE algorithm and the routines necessary for reproducing the figures from the article.
 The main method is implemented in `R/MASSIVE.R`.